I love Halloween, but that's not all! I am the Halloween kitchen witch, but I consider myself a witch of all trades.

 - An Umbrella

-Here's another easy to make, no sew, Halloween costume with a weather theme.
-This outfit is made from:
+Here's another easy-to-make, no sew, Halloween costume with a weather theme.
+It's great for children or adults.

 I found the tutorial for this unique costume on Bonbon Break.
 This unique kid's costume was made from a large lamp shade but I am sure you could also make it using a laundry basket.
 You would have to remove all the metal from the lampshade first.
 Check the basement and the attic to see if you have any old lampshades there and if not, check your local consignment or thrift shop.

-The balloons must be helium so they float...check out the video and tutorial ...it's worth the little bit of effort it will take.
+The balloons must be filled with helium so they float.
+Check out the video and tutorial; it's worth the little bit of effort it will take.

 - A Yellow Dress